News | October 29th, 2019

 Emma Safon, a resident at Onyx, was told by friends that they might put residents in hotel rooms until their apartment is liveable.
 But, there is a concern that there is no available hotels being that FSU football plays University of Miami this Saturday.

 Jordan Hale, another resident living on the fourth floor, witnessed the water damage in their apartment firsthand.
-She originally did not leave after the alarms went off and were stuck inside with other residents on their hall.
+She originally did not leave after the alarms went off and was stuck inside with other residents on their hall.

 “There was water all outside my door in the carpeted hallway,” Hale said.
 “Our apartment was below the floor where the actual water was coming from so thankfully the only damage was mainly in our kitchen and bathrooms with water coming from the fixtures in our roofs.
 We kept going back and forth between our apartment and the floor above.”